Are you hot???

 - One-button programming

 The Exergen Temporal Scanner works a bit differently than the no-contact infrared guns, but it’s just as easy.
-It measures body temperature with a light scan of the forehead.
-So it does touch people’s foreheads briefly (you kind of just sweep it across), but it doesn’t touch any mucous membranes and you can just wipe it off with an alcohol wipe.
-It is safe, easy to use, and recommended for patients of all ages from newborn to elderly.
+Basically what you do is press the button, and while holding the button down, gently run the thermometer across the forehead; then let go and see what it says.
+So it does touch people’s foreheads briefly, but it doesn’t touch any mucous membranes and you can just wipe it off with an alcohol wipe.
+It’s safe, easy to use, and recommended for patients of all ages from newborn to elderly.
+You can do it easily on your own forehead if you’re home alone, too.

-Even after the pandemic is over, you will be able to face cold and flu seasons with confidence from now on, knowing that a quick forehead scan will tell you if someone has a fever or not.
+Even after the pandemic is over, with an Exergen Temporal Scanner you will be able to face cold and flu seasons with confidence, knowing that a quick forehead scan will tell you if someone has a fever or not.
 (Just remember: Flu = Fever.)
-The Exergen technology has been proven accurate by more than 70 published clinical studies.
+The first time you use the Exergen thermometer, don’t be alarmed if your temperature reading is slightly high.
+According to the instructions, the temporal artery temperature is one degree higher than the average normal oral temperature of 98.6°F (37°C).
+Not to worry, Exergen’s technology has been proven accurate by more than 70 published clinical studies.

 Here is the specific model that we bought (it needs a 9 volt battery, not included):

-A final note: No matter what kind of digital or battery-powered thermometer you choose, you should still keep an old-fashioned glass thermometer on hand as an emergency backup, for travel, or camping.
-It will last forever and it will always work.
+P.S. from Teri ~ No matter what kind of digital or battery-powered thermometer you choose, you should still keep an old-fashioned glass thermometer in your first aid kit as an emergency backup, for travel or camping.
+It will last forever and it will always work even if you run out of batteries.